ScilifelabDataCentre/OrderPortal/orderportal/documentation.md

 # Installation

-The current installation procedure is described in README for the [GitHub repo](https://github.com/pekrau/OrderPortal "!").
+The current installation procedure is described in the `README.md` for the [GitHub repo](https://github.com/pekrau/OrderPortal "!").